largest U.S. export market for consumer ready food products in the Caribbean

 Best Product Prospects:

-Post reports that market opportunities exist for practically all high/value consumer-oriented foods and beverages and seafood products in The Bahamas.
-In Pre-Covid 2019, the following product categories had record export levels: syrups and sweeteners,
+Miami reports that market opportunities exist for practically all high/value consumer-oriented foods and beverages and seafood products in The Bahamas.
+In 2021, the following product categories had good growth levels: dairy products, beef, pork,

 Food Service Sector

-stop-over tourists (with nearly 80% coming from the U.S.) visit the Bahamas every year
+stop-over tourists (with nearly 80% coming from the U.S.) visit the Bahamas annually

-of food & beverage products purchased by larger hotels and resorts is sourced directly from U.S. suppliers
+of food and beverage products purchased by larger hotels and resorts is sourced directly from U.S. suppliers

-Post reports that unfortunately, the COVID-19 pandemic has had a huge impact on the Caribbean, especially on the region’s hotel, restaurant and institutional (HRI) food service sector.
+FAS Miami reports that unfortunately, the COVID-19 pandemic has had a huge impact on the Caribbean, especially on the region’s hotel, restaurant and institutional (HRI) food service sector.
 Bahamas did not escape the wrath of the pandemic.
-March

 Food Export–Midwest and Food Export–Northeast prohibits discrimination in all its programs and activities on the basis